pmean/build-website/text/21/ai-fairness.md

 There are various pre-prints and peer-reviewed publications that offer technical explanations of the problem and propose some solutions.

 + Irene Y. Chen, Emma Pierson, Sherri Rose, Shalmali Joshi, Kadija Ferryman, Marzyeh Ghassemi.
 Ethical Machine Learning in Health Care. arxiv.org, 2020-10-08.
 Available in [pdf format][che1]
 + Darshali A. Vyas, Leo G. Eisenstein, David S. Jones.
-Hidden in Plain Sight — Reconsidering the Use of Race Correction in Clinical Algorithms.
+Hidden in Plain Sight <U+FFFD> Reconsidering the Use of Race Correction in Clinical Algorithms.
 New England Journal of Medicine, 2020-08-27, 383, 874-882, DOI: 10.1056/NEJMms2004740.
 Available in [html format][vya1].
 + Anna Zink, Sherri Rose.
 Fair Regression for Health Care Spending. arxiv.org, 2091-07-13.
 Available in [pdf format][zin1]
 + Thomas McGuire, Anna Zink, and Sherri Rose.
 Improving the Performance of Risk Adjustment Systems Constrained Regressions, Reinsurance, and Variable Selection.
 American Journal of Health Economics, 2021-03-18.
 + Savannah L.Bergquist, Timothy J.Layton, Thomas G.McGuire, SherriRose.
 Data transformations to improve the performance of health plan payment methods.
 Journal of Health Economics, 2019 (July), 66, 195-207.